 I was very nonchalant about the whole thing and shrugged when I purchased my pass, when I told people about it, and when those people insisted that it would be hard.
 It wasn’t until we landed in Cusco that I jumped to the other extreme and made myself sick with anxiety.

-As I see it, my Inca Trail adventure had five stages.
+As I see it, my Inca Trail adventure had four stages.

-First I cleansed, purging my body and mind of everything—food, strength, technology, petty problems of my everyday.
+First I cleansed, purging my body and mind of everything—food, strength, technology and the petty problems of my everyday.

 Then I was humbled.
 As we mounted the highest peak of the trail, I realize that I was mentally struggling more than physically struggling.
 To reach the top, I had to push pass the hurdles in my mind that urged me to stop or question my ability to do anything, let alone this.
 Mentally and physically, I bowed to the trek.

 Humbled, I began to notice the bugs, the flowers, the rocks, the views and the people–both of my group and those in the groups that we routinely passed on the way.
 For the first time on the trek, I stopped focusing on myself and focused instead on what was around me.